pie/terms/terms.md

 ##0.
 What on earth are we talking about?##

 * ‘The Contract’ means your Ongoing Support Contract or Development Proposal, and any further documentation directly referenced within it.
-* ‘The Agreement’ refers to these conditions read in conjunction with the Contract.
+* ‘The Agreement’ refers to these terms and conditions read in conjunction with the Contract.
 * ‘The Client’ means the individual or business named in the Contract.
 * ‘The Project’ means work described by the Contract and governed by the Agreement.